khushpanchal/Ketch/README.md

 ## Contribute to the project

-Feel free to provide feedback, report an issue, or contribute to EventKT.
+Feel free to provide feedback, report an issue, or contribute to Ketch.
 Head over to [GitHub repository](https://github.com/khushpanchal/Ketch), create an issue or find the pending issue.
 All pull requests are welcome 😄

 ## License